ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydro_forcing.rst

 --------

-This recipe can be used to assess the agreement between forcing datasets (i.e. MSWEP, ERA5, ERA-Interim) for a certain catchment.
+This recipe can be used to assess the agreement between forcing datasets (i.e. MSWEP, ERA5, ERA-Interim) for a defined catchment.
 The recipe can be used
 to:

 1. Plot a timeseries of the raw daily data
-2. Plot monthly aggregrated data over a certain period
+2. Plot monthly aggregrated data over a defined period
-3. Plot the monthly climate statistics over a certain period
+3. Plot the monthly / daily climatology statistics over a defined period

 Available recipes and diagnostics